 The HVAC inspection documents the type of furnace system (s) available, its age and overall condition.
 Both the indoor and outdoor units should have the serial number and manufacturer’s label to help determine when they were manufactured.

 This inspection documents the main supply plumbing materials, including water pressure, the heater fuel type, condition, and age.
-A visual inspection is also conducted to check for any signs of excessive corrosion, active leaks, or any other major or potential problems.
+Only a visual inspection is conducted to check for any signs of excessive corrosion, active leaks, or any other major or potential problems.
 This inspection is especially important as water leaks are the biggest source of home insurance claims.
 Hence, before a house is insured, the insurance company needs to make sure that the plumbing system is well maintained with repairs and/or updates done by a licensed plumber.